medsal15/The-Gaming-Tree-Remaster/docs/custom-tab-layouts.md

 - drop-down: Lets the user input a value with a dropdown menu.
 The argument a 2-element array: [name, options].
     The name is the name of the variable in player[layer] that the input is for, and options is an array of strings for options you can use.

+- drop-down-double: Same as `drop-down`, but each option is also an array with the first entry being the value and the second being the display.

 - upgrades, milestones, challenges, achievements, buyables, clickables: Displays the layers upgrades/challenges/etc, as appropriate.
 The argument is optional, and is a the list of rows this component should include, if it doesn't have all of them.

 - microtabs: Display a set of subtabs for an area.
 The argument is the name of the set of microtabs in the "microtabs" feature.